 High school students, including home-schooled students, may take certain designated College courses, if the following conditions are met:

 - Completion of a total of 13 or more high school units.

 - All high school students must complete the Free Class Waiver form even if they are using the form for tuition discount.
-You can obtain the form from the Admissions, Registration or Counseling Centers of the College as well as at ssc.edu.
+You can obtain the form from the Admissions, Registration or Counseling Centers of the College.

 - High School Counselors are required to sign off that the student completed the 13 high school credit hours before the student can enroll in college courses.